Notre-Dame de Paris: Construction

 The first phase began with the construction of the choir and its two ambulatories.
 According to Robert of Torigni, the choir was completed in 1177 and the high altar consecrated on 19 May 1182 by Cardinal Henri de Château-Marçay, the Papal legate in Paris, and Maurice de Sully.
 The second phase, from 1182 to 1190, concerned the construction of the four sections of the nave behind the choir and its aisles to the height of the clerestories.
 It began after the completion of the choir but ended before the final allotted section of the nave was finished.
 Beginning in 1190, the bases of the façade were put in place, and the first traverses were completed.
 Patriarch Heraclius of Jerusalem called for the Third Crusade in 1185 from the still-incomplete cathedral.

-Louis IX deposited the relics of the passion of Christ, which included the crown of thorns, a nail from the True Cross and a sliver of the True Cross, which he had purchased at great expense from the Latin Emperor Baldwin II, in the cathedral during the construction of the Sainte-Chapelle.
+Saint Louis IX deposited the relics of the passion of Christ, which included the crown of thorns, a nail from the True Cross and a sliver of the True Cross, which he had purchased at great expense from the Latin Emperor Baldwin II, in the cathedral during the construction of the Sainte-Chapelle.
 An under-shirt, believed to have belonged to Louis, was added to the collection of relics at some time after his death.

 Transepts were added at the choir, where the altar was located, in order to bring more light into the centre of the church.
 The use of simpler four-part rather than six-part rib vaults meant that the roofs were stronger and could be higher.
 After Bishop Maurice de Sully's death in 1196, his successor, Eudes de Sully oversaw the completion of the transepts, and continued work on the nave, which was nearing completion at the time of his death in 1208.
 By this time, the western façade was already largely built; it was completed around the mid-1240s.
 Between 1225 and 1250 the upper gallery of the nave was constructed, along with the two towers on the west façade.